Native Plugins

 │ └── lib

-└─ windows
+│── windows

-Description file cc_plugin.json format
+Description File cc_plugin.json

 {

-"name": string; // required: plugin name
+"name": string; // Required: Plugin name

-"version": string; // required: plugin version
+"version": string; // Required: Plugin version

-"author": string; // required: the author of the plugin
+"author": string; // Required: Plugin author

-"description": string; // required: description of the plugin
+"description": string; // Required: Plugin description

-"platforms":string[]; // optional: list of supported platforms, all native platforms are supported by default if not filled.
-Including windows, android, mac, ios
+"platforms":string[]; // Optional: Supported platform list, defaults to all native platforms if not specified.
+Includes windows, android, google-play, mac, ios

-"disabled":true; // optional: Disable plugins on all platforms
+"disable-by-platforms":string[]; // Optional: Disable plugin on specified platforms

-"modules": [{ // mandatory: the libraries included in the plugin,
+"modules": [{ // Required: Libraries included in the plugin

-"target":string; // mandatory: the name of the corresponding `find_package`, consistent with the first parameter of `CC_PLUGIN_ENTRY`
+"target":string; // Required: Corresponding `find_package` name, must be consistent with the first parameter of `CC_PLUGIN_ENTRY`

-"depends": string|string[]; // optional: depends on other module names
+"depends": string|string[]; // Optional: Dependencies on other module names

-"platforms":string[]; // optional: re-qualify the supported native platforms
+"platforms":string[]; // Optional: Re-specify supported native platforms

 }]